-- The area size of the separating partition, a bigger wall means more area of sound energy to transmit through.
+- The area/size of the separating partition, a bigger wall means more area for sound energy to transmit through.
 Bigger area = Higher Rw.

 - The volume of the ‘receiving’ room.
-The smaller the space, the great the concentration of sound energy, the higher the sound pressure level.
+The smaller the space, the greater the concentration of sound energy, the higher the sound pressure level.
 Smaller volume = Higher Rw.

-- Account for potential flanking transmission on-site due to a potential downfall in construction quality or inattention in design to junction and penetrating detailing.
+- The possibility of flanking sound transmission on-site due to a potential downfall in construction quality or inattention in design to junction and penetrating detailing.